 CrossCheck is dedicated to building a sustainable model of newsroom collaboration.
 We now need a model that goes beyond election periods and national borders, empowering journalists to respond to the evolving challenges of digital journalism by working together.

-In 2019, CrossCheck is launching as a single, permanent, global network.
-While we use elections to galvanise newsrooms and generate public interest, our long term goal is a sustainable global network for collaborative investigations.
+CrossCheck will be launching as a single, permanent, global network.
+While we use elections to galvanise newsrooms and generate public interest, our long term goal is a sustainable global network for collaborative reporting.

 Organisations that own their publication channel, are editorially independent, and commit to CrossCheck’s Community Standards and Guidelines, are eligible for membership.